emmastrand/EmmaStrand_Notebook/_posts/2020-01-23-Becker-Corals.md

 - 600 μl of tissue homogenate, 60 μl of Proteinase K Digestion buffer (1:10 ratio with tissue homogenate volume), and 30 μl of Proteinase K added to a new 1.5 mL microcentrifuge tube.
 - 690 μl of Lysis Buffer added (1:1 ratio to tissue, Proteinase K Digestion buffer, and Proteinase K volume)
 - 1,380 μl of 100% molecular grade ethanol added to tissue for RNA portion of the protocol (1:1 ratio)
-- 50 μl Tris added to yellow spin column and incubated at room temperature for 10 minutes before centrifuged, and repeated for 5 minutes for a total of 100 μl DNA.
+- 50 μl warmed Tris added to yellow spin column and incubated at room temperature for 5 minutes before centrifuged, and repeated for a total of 100 μl DNA.
-- 50 μl Tris added to green spin column and incubated at room temperature for 5 minutes before centrifuged, and repeated for a total of 100 μl RNA.
+- 50 μl warmed DNA RNA free water added to green spin column and incubated at room temperature for 5 minutes before centrifuged, and repeated for a total of 100 μl RNA.

 Post tissue lyser: 1,000 μl DNA RNA Shield added to samples E5, C17, and E7 because there might be enough tissue on the skeleton to try another extraction if necessary.
 These samples had larger clippings.